 Medical Malpractice Insurance

-Our Medical Malpractice Insurance covers you for damages or claims expenses that you may be liable for because of physical injury, death, mental injury and illness, mental anguish, disease, disability, sickness and shock of any patient.
+Medical Malpractice Insurance covers you for damages or claims expenses because of physical injury, death, mental injury and illness, mental anguish, disease, disability, sickness and shock of any patient.

-• Professional Indemnity cover in relation to any financial loss caused to third parties by your negligent act, error or omission during the provision of professional services.
+• Professional Indemnity cover for any financial loss caused to third parties during the provision of your professional services.

-• Public/General and Product Liability cover in relation to any bodily injury and/or property damage caused by an accident in connection with your business.
+• Public/General and Product Liability cover for bodily injury and/or property damage caused by an accident in connection with your business.

-• Loss of documents (destruction, damage or loss) owned or are entrusted to you.
+• Loss of documents (destruction, damage or loss) owned or entrusted to you.

 • Libel and slander committed without malice in the conduct of your business.